mirecekd/xmtg/README.md

 for Code to read weight measurements from Xiaomi Body Scales - https://github.com/lolouk44/xiaomi_mi_scale

 ## Jarek Hartman & Masayuki Hamasaki
-for library which I am using to create Garmin ANT+ FIT files - https://github.com/jaroslawhartman/withings-garmin-v2
+for library which I am using to create Garmin ANT+ FIT files - https://github.com/jaroslawhartman/withings-garmin-v2, in v2 version I am using https://github.com/jaroslawhartman/withings-sync.git

+Parts of Jarek's work is based on

 ## Bastien Abadie
 for library for upload files to https://connect.garmin.com - https://github.com/La0/garmin-uploader